 Wine and liquor bottles can be easily turned into drinking glasses.
 This one is my favorite how-to, but there are many around – I recommend you gift the bottles in multiples of 2 so that the recipient can make themselves a set once the bottles are empty.
 Don’t forget to include directions or link to a tutorial so that they don’t miss the point; that would be a pretty quick way to turn zero waste gifts into landfill fodder!

-Entering the bonus round, there are a lot of nicer bottles of wine, whiskey, etc., that come in wooden boxes.
-Purchase one of these and turn the box into a lamp (I love the Booker’s Whiskey Box Lamp my husband made me), or buy an innovative wine box/lamp kit here.
+Entering the bonus round, there are a lot of bottles of wine, whiskey, etc., that come in wooden boxes.
+Purchase one of these and turn the box into a lamp (I love my Booker’s Whiskey box lamp), or buy a lamp kit and get creative with whatever is lying around.

 Don’t forget about keeping your footprint, and your money, local!
 Take a trip to your favorite market, shop, or produce stand and pick up some preserves, dressings, honey, jams, or anything else you can find – if it comes in a reusable glass jar or bottle, and you forgo a store bag in favor of your trusty shopping tote, that’s zero waste gifts success!
-Don’t forget to decorate jars with dried herbs, plants from your yard, and that handy hang tag from ThredUp!
+Don’t forget to decorate jars with dried herbs, flowers from your yard, and that handy homemade hang tag.